Skip to main content

 And if you work with students, it’s important to understand and discuss how to use these tools to shape the future of teaching and learning across college campuses.

-We’ll be bringing together a diverse group of experts and thought leaders who will share their insights, ideas, and experiences with using AI in their courses and beyond.
+This conference will have a diverse group of experts and thought leaders who will share their insights, ideas, and experiences with using AI in their courses and beyond.

 How is this ai conference different from others?